Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Experimental Setup Details

 \subsection{Datasets}

-Our evaluation employs six distinct datasets.
-For HC3, M4, and RAID, we specifically selected four domains from each.
-The details of these datasets and the chosen domains are provided below.
-The HC3 dataset~\cite{guo-etal-2023-hc3} comprises questions with both MGT and HGT across five domains: reddit, open-qa, wiki-csai, medicine, and finance, all generated by ChatGPT~\cite{chatgpt}.
-For our experiments, we selected the latter four domains.
-The M4 dataset~\cite{wang-etal-2024-m4} serves as a valuable resource for detector training, featuring MGT from diverse domains such as wiki-how, reddit, peerread, and arxiv, generated by several LLMs including Davinci, Dolly, and BloomZ.
-Similarly, the RAID dataset~\cite{dugan-etal-2024-raid} encompasses over 10 million documents generated by 11 LLMs across 11 genres.
-Our benchmark includes four domains from RAID: recipe, book, poetry, and review.
-The Yelp~\cite{mao2024raidar}, Creative, and Essay~\cite{verma2023ghostbuster,guo2024biscope} datasets contain texts generated by five LLMs: GPT-3.5, GPT-4, Claude-3-Sonnet, Claude-3-Opus, and Gemini-1.0-Pro.
-For our analysis, we focus on the latter three LLMs.
-Detailed statistics regarding the training, validation, and test samples, along with the corresponding converted graphs, are presented in Table~\ref{tab:samples_chatgpt},~\ref{tab:samples_M4},~\ref{tab:samples_RAID} and ~\ref{tab:samples_yelp_creative_essay}.
+Our evaluation employs six distinct datasets, carefully selected to create a comprehensive benchmark spanning various domains and language models.
+Detailed statistics for the training, validation, and test sets, including their graph representations, are presented in Tables~\ref{tab:samples_chatgpt}, \ref{tab:samples_M4}, \ref{tab:samples_RAID}, and~\ref{tab:samples_yelp_creative_essay}. \begin{itemize}[leftmargin=*] \item \textbf{HC3} (Human-ChatGPT Comparison Corpus)~\citep{guo-etal-2023-hc3}: This dataset contains questions with both human-generated text (HGT) and machine-generated text (MGT) from ChatGPT.
+From its five available domains, we utilize four for our experiments: open-qa, wiki-csai, medicine, and finance. \item \textbf{M4}~\citep{wang-etal-2024-m4}: The M4 dataset provides MGT from several LLMs, including Davinci, Dolly, and BloomZ, across diverse domains such as wiki-how, reddit, peerread, and arxiv.
+We consider four other LLMs, {DaVinci}~(DaV.), {Cohere}~(Coh.), {Dolly}~(Dol.), and {BloomZ}~(Blo.) in this dataset. \item \textbf{RAID}~\citep{dugan-etal-2024-raid}: This large-scale dataset contains documents generated by 11 LLMs across 11 genres.
+Our benchmark includes four of these: recipe, book, poetry, and review. {Llama2}~(Lla.), {GPT-4}~(GT4), {MPT}, and {Mistral}~(Mis.) are considered in this dataset.